-T-Bolt models with composite stocks feature a unique magazine storage feature in the butt of the rifle.
+T-Bolt models with composite stocks feature magazine storage in the butt of the rifle.
 This handy feature allows you to carry a spare magazine at the ready.
-The magazine fits flush with the butt plate and is virtually imperceptible when shouldering the rifle.
+The magazine fits flush with the buttplate and is virtually imperceptible when shouldering the rifle.